Scalable Matrix Extension support for AArch64 Linux¶

 This document outlines briefly the interface provided to userspace by Linux in order to support use of the ARM Scalable Matrix Extension (SME).

 This is an outline of the most important features and issues only and not intended to be exhaustive.
 It should be read in conjunction with the SVE documentation in Scalable Vector Extension support for AArch64 Linux which provides details on the Streaming SVE mode included in SME.

 This document does not aim to describe the SME architecture or programmer’s model.
 To aid understanding, a minimal description of relevant programmer’s model features for SME is included in Appendix A.

-PSTATE.SM, PSTATE.ZA, the streaming mode vector length, the ZA register state and TPIDR2_EL0 are tracked per thread.
+PSTATE.SM, PSTATE.ZA, the streaming mode vector length, the ZA and (when present) ZTn register state and TPIDR2_EL0 are tracked per thread.